fhir-fi/finnish-base-profiles/input/pagecontent/StructureDefinition-fi-base-information-custodian-intro.md

 The Finnish national healthcare infrastructure uses the concept of the information custodian (*rekisterinpitäjä*), also known as the data controller or register keeper.

-Further, most information in the system needs to be tagged with information of the information custodian and of the specific register.
+Most of the information in the Kanta system needs to be tagged with information of the information custodian and of the specific register.

 For details, please refer to the